Paraguay expedition: Fort Itapirú fires on USS Water Witch

 Itapirú fort today, Upper Paraná.
 The remains of the old brick fort, destroyed in the War of the Triple Alliance, can just be discerned under the flagstaff.

 In January 1855, while Water Witch was in Argentine waters, Lieutenant Page led off a small expedition to explore an Argentine river, leaving his executive officer, Lieutenant William Nicholson Jeffers, in charge of the ship, with orders to explore the Upper Paraná river.

 The Upper Paraná flows west until it encounters the Paraguay River, when it turns south and is called the Lower Paraná.
 The Upper Paraná — which Jeffers was to explore — was (and is) an international boundary between Argentina and Paraguay, and at that time was at least two miles wide.

 A few miles upstream the Upper Paraná there was a long island called Carayá that divided the river into two channels.
 The southern channel was international, but so far as Paraguay was concerned the northern channel, called the Canal Privado was in Paraguayan territorial waters, was indeed a sensitive military zone.

 The reason was that, mostly, the Paraguayan coast was swampy and not easily invaded, but an exception occurred around the village of Paso de Patria, where there was a firm beach where a landing could be made.
 (Indeed, in the later War of the Triple Alliance, an island neighboring Carayá island was actually used by Brazilian forces to invade Paraguay, being the scene of the battle of Purutué Bank.)
 This vulnerable spot was defended by a military camp at Paso de Patria, and the entrance to the channel was protected by a Paraguayan fort called Itapirú.
 The map, drawn by colonel George Thompson of the Paraguayan army just few years later for another purpose, shows the scene.

 Itapirú was only a small semicircular brick fort, but it had six large cannon, and its gunners were accurate.
 Ten years later, in the War of the Triple Alliance, the fort defied a strong Brazilian naval force for 40 days.

 On 1 February 1855 USS Water Witch, Lieutenant Jeffers, carrying an Argentine pilot, approached Fort Itapirú where it guarded the Canal Privado.
 He must have known he was risking confrontation, because he moved the starboard gun to the port side, cleared for action, and ordered forty shrapnel, twelve regular shells, and thirty stand of grape prepared.
 He knew López had banned foreign warships from Paraguayan waters — with Water Witch in mind — and he was carrying a pilot who knew the river.
 His excuse was that he had tried to go through the main channel but had run on a sandbar.
-One source says the move was probably a calculated insult to López.
+Two sources speculate that the move was probably a calculated insult to López.
 It was, at least, bad timing, because there was a tense political situation: Paraguay was expecting an invasion by a large Brazilian fleet.